Mars7383/Cali-Ware-UI/README.md

 <details>
   <summary><strong>Why is the source code incomplete?</strong></summary>
   <br>
   In order to comply with the requests of the Script-Ware team, any code taken from <a href="https://script-ware.com/m">Script-Ware M</a> or <a href="https://jellyfish.thelmgn.com/">Jellyfish 3</a> (with permission) should not be included in a public repository.
-However, you may download a fully functional macOS application from the releases section of this repository.
+However, you may download a fully functional macOS application from the <a href="https://github.com/Mars7383/Cali-Ware-UI/releases/">releases section</a> of this repository.
   <br>
 </details>
 <details>